 This type of wood protection will cover the outside of your boards and will seal your boards against water and the elements.

 The most undiscovered protector, generally people will cover their boards in stains and nonslip paints.
 But, using the best decking oils will make your boards stand out much better.

-There are a lot of gimmicks being sold in local DIY stores in recent years.
+There are a lot of gimmicks sold in local DIY stores in recent years.
 If you’re looking for advice from an experienced decking installer, then we highly recommend you use an excellent natural brush.

 Yes, it may take longer to cover the boards, but you will end up with a far better finish.
-Using sprays, rollers and sponge devices will make your work look sloppy because you will get pools of product between the groves!
+Sprays, rollers and sponge devices will make your work look sloppy because you will get pools of product between the groves!

 Oiling New Decking Boards

 When you treat your new decking boards for the first time you must always: